 Kennedy’s death-defying antics aren’t his only peculiarity.
-A jujitsu master and serial UFC champion, Kennedy actively looks for ways to face defeat just so he can overcome it.
-He spends most of the year searching for jujitsu fighters stronger than himself and visits them with one goal in mind—to lose.
-Kennedy relishes the loss because he knows that with each loss, his bar is moving a notch higher and his skills are being sharpened just that little bit extra.
+A jiu jitsu master and serial UFC champion, Kennedy actively looks for ways to face defeat just so that he can overcome it.
+He spends most of the year searching for jiu jitsu fighters who are stronger than himself and visits them with one goal in mind—to lose.
+Kennedy relishes the loss because he knows that, with each loss, his bar is moving a notch higher and his skills are being sharpened just that little bit extra.

-Eschewing the bland goals that the rest of us hold dear (I want a raise, I want a holiday house, etc.), Kennedy is willingly fighting a battle the rest of us avoid at all costs—the fight for failure.
+Eschewing the bland goals that the rest of us hold so dear (I want a raise, I want a holiday house, etc.), Kennedy willingly seeks out a battle that the rest of us avoid at all costs—the fight for failure.
 Failure feels bad.
 We’ve all been there.
-The knee-jerk response to failure is to try and avoid it and live our lives seeking feel-good wins.
-We choose the jobs that we know we’ll be good at, the lifestyles that will bring us the most comfort, and the social circles that keep us in our well-defined bubble.
+The knee-jerk response to failure is to try to avoid it and live our lives seeking feel-good wins.
+We choose the jobs that we know we’ll be good at, the lifestyles that will bring us the most comfort, and the social circles that keep us in our well-defined bubbles.

-For that reason, people like Kennedy are far and few between.
-It’s easy to write-off Kennedy as an outrageous character with too much time on his hands but a closer look tells a different story.
+For that reason, people like Kennedy are few and far between.
+It may be tempting to write off Kennedy as an outrageous character with too much time on his hands, but a closer look tells a different story.
 Here, we have a man who is actively looking for ways to fail so that he emerges as the ultimate winner.
-His enthusiasm for finding opportunities to fail, despite his champion status, has already moved him beyond the 99% of competitors that would slacken off after reaching the heights of their profession.
+His enthusiasm for finding opportunities to fail, despite his champion status, has already moved him beyond the 99% of competitors who would slack off after reaching the heights of their profession.

-We become too comfortable in the status quo and stop searching for ways to challenge ourselves.
-In doing so, we stunt our growth and lose the opportunity to function at our maximum capacity.
-A goldfish living within the confines of a safe fishbowl will always remain small and will likely die if not given the space to reach its maximum size.
-Similarly, the environments in which you work, live, and play are all proverbial fishbowls that dictate your growth, or lack thereof.
+We become too comfortable with the status quo and stop searching for ways to challenge ourselves.
+In doing so, we stunt our growth and lose the opportunity to function at our maximum capacities.
+A goldfish, living within the confines of a safe fishbowl, will always remain small and will likely die if not given the space to reach its maximum size.
+Similarly, the environments in which we work, live, and play are all proverbial fishbowls that dictate our growth, or lack thereof.

-In his popular TEDx talk, Bill Eckstrom illustrates the danger of living within your comfort zone using the Growth Rings Model.
+In his popular TEDx talk, Bill Eckstrom illustrates the dangers of living within our comfort zones using the Growth Rings model.

-Eckstrom explains that there are four types of environments we operate within—stagnation, order, complexity, and chaos.
-The bottom rung, stagnation, represents an environment where growth is completely stunted; an environment that requires you to follow too many steps, receive too many permissions and completely stifles creativity, independent thought, and risk (sound familiar?).
+Eckstrom explains that there are four types of environments that we operate within—stagnation, order, complexity, and chaos.
+The bottom rung, stagnation, represents an environment where growth is completely stunted.
+Such an environment requires you to follow too many steps, receive too many permissions, and completely stifles creativity, independent thought, and risk.
+Sound familiar?

-The opposite of stagnation is found in an environment where chaos reigns.
-This is also a low growth zone where there is zero predictability and zero control over outcomes.
-Like stagnation, chaos also stifles growth but does so in a different way; the complete lack of structure creates an environment where you are too busy putting out fires to focus on lighting them.
+The opposite of stagnation is found in environments where chaos reigns.
+This is also a low-growth zone where there is zero predictability and zero control over outcomes.
+Like stagnation, chaos stifles growth but in a different way—the complete lack of structure creates an environment where you are too busy putting out fires to focus on lighting them.

 Between stagnation and chaos lies a happy zone marked by order and complexity.
 Order is the zone where most of us live (or aspire to be).
-This is the land of almost complete predictability; environments where, doing what you’ve always done, gives you what you always got.
-It gives you security because you can always expect the same results; a stable salary, a paid mortgage, managed career progression.
-This breeds comfort which although desirable, is the complete antithesis to growth.
-Order is the Trojan Horse promising happiness yet delivering mediocrity.
+This is the land of almost complete predictability.
+These are environments where doing what you’ve always done gives you what you always got.
+It gives you security because you can always expect the same results—a stable salary, a paid mortgage, and a managed career progression.
+This breeds comfort which, although desirable, is the complete antithesis of growth.
+Order is the Trojan horse that promises happiness yet delivers mediocrity.
 Why?
 Because growth can only happen in a state of discomfort.
-Like Kennedy, who deliberately seeks out people that can give him a black eye, we need to seek experiences that are uncomfortable enough to kick us out of mediocrity and into a state of perpetual growth.
+Like Kennedy, who deliberately seeks out people who can give him a black eye, we need to seek experiences that are uncomfortable enough to kick us out of mediocrity and into a state of perpetual growth.

 Eckstrom proposes that this pursuit of discomfort leads you into the zone of complexity.
-He argues that complexity is merely a state of changed order, where circumstances have changed just enough to make you uncomfortable.
+He argues that complexity is merely a state of altered order, where circumstances have changed just enough to make you uncomfortable.
 This discomfort makes you receptive to new learning experiences and ultimately more adaptive to changing circumstances.
-Resilience is a hard-won skill and choosing the discomfort you let into your life is, ironically, a more comfortable way to strengthen yourself.
+Resilience is a hard-won skill and choosing to let discomfort into your life is, ironically, a more comfortable way to strengthen yourself.

 Read that again.
-Choosing your discomfort is a powerful habit to cultivate.
+Choosing discomfort is a powerful habit to cultivate.
 Why?
-Because complexity can come about in one of two ways: either it can be thrust upon you (as it was for Bill Eckstrom when he was unexpectedly fired from his six-figure executive job) or you can control the level of complexity you bring into your life so it doesn’t catch you by surprise.
+Because complexity can come about in one of two ways—either it can be thrust upon you (as it was for Bill Eckstrom when he was unexpectedly fired from his six-figure executive job) or you can control the level of complexity you bring into your life so that it doesn’t catch you by surprise.

 Choosing your battle

-Both of these incredible women chose their battle.
-They knew there would be terrible consequences but ultimately, they sacrificed the predictability they were used to (as horrible as it was) to send the entire country into a state of discomfort and ultimately help it move forward.
+Both of these incredible women chose their battles.
+They knew there would be terrible consequences, but they sacrificed the predictability they were used to (as horrible as it was) to send the entire country into a state of discomfort and, ultimately, help it move forward.

-The battle you choose doesn’t need to be nearly as difficult nor as profound.
-But this serves as a powerful reminder that growth and change never happen in a state of predictability.
+The battle you choose doesn’t need to be nearly as difficult, nor as profound.
+But these examples serve as powerful reminders that growth and change never happen in a state of predictability.
 The only way to break predictability is to take risks.
-Each risk comes with the possibility of failure and embracing your fallibility ultimately helps you turn that failure into something positive—not just for yourself, but for the rest of the world too.
+Each risk comes with the possibility of failure and embracing your fallibility ultimately helps you turn that failure into something positive—not just for yourself, but for the rest of the world too!

-A softer approach would be to start small and control the complexity that you let in: take some courses on the speciality you’re interested in, get involved with other specialists in that field, or find a way to bring aspects of that speciality into your own field (need inspiration?
-Idea sex can help).
+A softer approach would be to start small and control the complexity that you let in—take some courses on that speciality you’re interested in, get involved with other specialists in that field, or find a way to bring aspects of that speciality into your own field.
+(Need inspiration?
+Idea sex can help!)

 Set some implementation intentions to help you mitigate the risk of failure.
 This is a parameter that you set before you embark on something new, which outlines the conditions under which you will quit if things don’t work out.
-This helps you in two ways: it stops you from quitting too soon and brings some comfort as you embark on the journey, knowing you have the option to go back to order if things don’t work out.
-You still would have grown while in that state of complexity so it’s a win-win situation.
+This helps you in two ways—it stops you from quitting too soon and it brings you some comfort as you embark on your journey, knowing that you have the option to go back to order if things don’t work out.
+You'll still grow while in that state of complexity, so it’s a win-win situation.

 This process can be replicated for any other aspect of your life where growth has stagnated.